Why Air Conditioners Trip Circuit Breakers

 Air Conditioner Electric Circuit

-However, tonight I turned my portable AC on with the window AC running and it is working… my roommate’s portable AC is off though so I think maybe that all three ACs can’t run at the same time?
+- However, tonight I turned my portable AC on with the window AC running and it is working.
+My roommate’s portable AC is off though so I think maybe that all three AC units can’t run at the same time?

-I contacted my landlord who said he would send his repairman over to look at it soon but he’s slow with these things so I don’t know how soon that will be.
-What exactly can be done in this situation… is it possible to somehow rewire the circuit so that one of our ACs can go onto a different circuit and everyone can have their ACs on?
+- I contacted my landlord who said he would send his repairman over to look at it soon but he’s slow with these things so I don’t know how soon that will be.
+What exactly can be done in this situation, is it possible to somehow rewire the circuit so that one of our AC units can go onto a different circuit and everyone can have their AC units on?